iterative/dvc.org/content/blog/2021-09-30-september-21-community-gems.md

 ### [When working with a data registry, is it possible to pull a specific project folder, modify it, then push Git changes and `dvc push` to the remote storage without pulling data from all the directories?](https://discord.com/channels/485586884165107732/485596304961962003/887427010044002345)

 This is definitely possible.
-A common way to handle this use case, but you have another option.
+The most common way to handle this is by working in the specific folder.
 You can `dvc pull -R` from the sub-directory, then make your changes in the sub-directory, and `dvc add` the changes.
 Then you can do a `git commit` and `dvc push` to manage those changes.

 You can also use a Git sub-repo and a DVC sub-repo to do this if each folder has